mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 - `cellEditPropsChange`: emitted when the edit input change.
 - `cellEditPropsChangeCommitted`: emitted when the edit input change is submitted.

-You can catch the events while ignoring the trigger of the event.
+Catching events can be used to add a callback after an event while ignoring its triggers.

-The demo below shows how you can catch the start/end edit events which can be triggered using a mouse or a keyboard interaction.
+*The demo shows how to catch the start & end edit events which can be triggered using a mouse or a keyboard interaction.*

 {{"demo": "pages/components/data-grid/editing/CatchEditingEventsGrid.js", "bg": "inline"}}